framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public any function getBeanFactory( string subsystem = "" )

 Returns whatever the framework has been told is a bean factory (which will be an instance of DI/1 by default).
-If you are using subsystems, this will return a subsystem-specific bean factory if one exists for the specified subsystem, or for the subsystem of the current request if no subsystem is specified in the call.
+This will return a subsystem-specific bean factory if one exists for the specified subsystem, or for the subsystem of the current request if no subsystem is specified in the call.
 Otherwise it will return the default bean factory.

-More specifically, if you are not using subsystems:

-* `getBeanFactory()` - returns the bean factory for the application.
-* `getBeanFactory(subsystem)` - `subsystem` is ignored and this returns the bean factory for the application.

-If you are using subsystems:

-* `getBeanFactory()` - returns the subsystem bean factory for the subsystem of the current request if one exists, otherwise the default bean factory for the application.
-* `getBeanFactory(subsystem)` - returns the subsystem bean factory for the named `subsystem` if one exists, otherwise the default bean factory for the application.

 If no application bean factory can be found, this will throw an exception.
 Use `hasBeanFactory()` and/or `hasSubsystemBeanFactory( subsystem )` to determine whether this call will successfully return a bean factory.